-Figure 2.4: fig:LCTline This transmission line is known as a low-pass filter wave-filter (Campbell, 1922).
-For long wavelengths it acts as a delay line, but as the wavelength approaches Δ , the size of a section, the response becomes low-pass.
+Figure 2.3: This transmission line is known as a low-pass filter wave-filter (Campbell, 1922).
+For long wavelengths it acts as a delay line, but as the wavelength approaches Δ , the size of a section, the response becomes low-pass. fig:LCTline where we have again used the bracket notation to describe the CFA coefficients, but without the semicolon after the first term.

 The CFA may be extended to monomials in s.
-For example consider the input impedance of a cascade L-C transmission line as shown in Fig. 2.4.
-The input impedance of this transmission line is given by a continued fraction expansion of the form where we have again used the bracket notation to describe the CFA coefficients, but without the period after the first term.
+For example consider the input impedance of a cascade L-C transmission line as shown in Fig. 2.3.
+The input impedance of this transmission line is given by a continued fraction expansion of the form

-$$Z{in} = sL + \frac{1}{sC + \frac{1}{sL + \frac{1}{sC + \frac{1}{\cdots}}}} =: [sL, sC, sL, sC, \cdots].eq : CFA$$ (2.2)
+$$Z{in} = sL + \frac{1}{sC + \frac{1}{sL + \frac{1}{sC +$$

 In some ways, Eq.
-2.2 is reminiscent of the Taylor series expansion about s=0, yet very different.
-In the limit, as the frequency goes to zero $(s \to 0)$, the impedance of the inductors go to zero, and that of the capacitors go to ∞ .
+2.2 is reminiscent of the Taylor series expansion about s = 0, yet very different.
+In the limit, as the frequency goes to zero $(s \rightarrow 0)$, the impedance of the inductors go to zero, and that of the capacitors go to ∞ .
 In physical terms, the inductors become short circuits, while the capacitors become open circuits.
+The precise relation may be quantified by the use of composition, described in Fig. 1.9 of Section 2.1.3 (p.
+48).
+Specifically